thembamalungani/apex-rest/README.md

-# apex-inbound-rest
+# apex-rest
 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>
+<br><br>

-This is a simple Apex inbound rest api.
+This is a simple framework to handle Salesforce custom rest api.
 Takes care of the low level details of defining logging, request sanitisation and allows you to focus on the details of your application.
+It gives you a clean consitent request handling flow and it is high extensible which allows for customisation for specific use cases.

 # Usage

-## 1. Define a Http Request method handler class which extends BaseHttpMethodHandler or implements
+## 1. Define a rest resource handler
+This class is the handler for the rest resource.
+The method handler class must extend `BaseHttpMethodHandler` or implement `IHttpMethodHandler`.
+The http method handler defines 2 methods: `complete` which is called when the request is processed succsessfully and `fail` which is called when the request failed to process for some reason.

 ```apex
 public class OrdersCreateHandler extends BaseHttpMethodHandler {